ThinkAllofYours/ThinkAllofYours.github.io/index.md

 I'm software engineer.
 I love my work.
 I'm dreaming software craftsmanship.
 I'm believe that We will could change the world.
-We solve the problem in this country. if you believe that pleeeeease contact to me.
+We could solve the problem in the world.
+If you believe that please contact to me.
+I want to go with you.

 ### PERSONAL INFORMATION
 * * *